hannahbhchou/hotel-booking-demand-eda/README.md

 * Do the guests who have previously cancelled more likely to cancel again?

 ### Further topic to explore
-Cancelations are undesirable, but No-Shows (customers did not check-in and did inform the hotel of the reason why) are even more troublesome for hotels, because if with enough time in between arrival & cancelation, hotels are more likely to resell the rooms.
+Cancelations are undesirable, but No-Shows (customers did not check-in and did not inform the hotel of the reason why) are even more troublesome for hotels, because if with enough time in between arrival & cancelation, hotels are more likely to resell the rooms.
 The focus of this analysis is on cancelation, however a deep dive on what correlates with No-Show could be beneficial & practical to hotel revenue management.

 ## Approach